 Applicants should have taken courses in symbolic logic, ancient and early modern philosophy, ethics, and the theory of knowledge.
 Students who have not taken courses in one or more of these areas may still be admitted but will be required to make up their deficiencies early in their graduate program.

-In evaluating applications, we look for applicants who have often received an A in philosophy courses, who have a verbal GRE score that is significantly better than average, a writing sample that shows an ability to do graduate-level work in philosophy, and reference letters that testify to that ability.
+In evaluating applications, we look for applicants who have often received an A in philosophy courses, a writing sample that shows an ability to do graduate-level work in philosophy, and reference letters that testify to that ability.
 We no longer require the GRE beginning for Fall 2021 admission.